FNAL-CTA/CTAEvaluation/documentation/ten-percent.md

 We expect to use `docker` or `podman` containers, `kubernetes`, and `helm` charts for these deployments.
 We currently evision using the FNAL OKD cluster for the frontend, the PostgreSQL queue database, and the monitoring tied to the frontend.
 On the tape server nodes, it may be necessary to use one container per tape drive to mimic CERN's one drive per machine setup.
-Also on the tape servers, we expect to deploy the monitoring in a virtualized environment running in kubernets on the machine.
+On the tape servers, we expect to deploy the monitoring in a virtualized environment running in kubernetes on the machine.

 ### Object store